About This Website

 Funding for individual PIT projects varies with the agency or organization proposing to host the projects.
 In the USFS, the individual units are responsible for project funding.
 The PIT Clearinghouse does not offer financial assistance.

-Will Reed, Passport in Time National Coordinator
+Wendy Sutton, Passport in Time National Coordinator

 U.S. Forest Service